hedygithub/MachineLearning/index.md

     - Normality can be assessed with histograms.
 Normality can also be statistically tested, for example with the Kolmogorov-Smirnov test.
     - When the variable is not normally distributed a non-linear transformation like Log-transformation may fix this issue.
 3. The Noise Term
     - The error term is assumed to be a random variable that has a mean of 0 and normally distributed (i.i.d.
-Gaussian random variables)
+Gaussian random variables).
+    - (Residuals are statistically independent, have uniform variance, are normally distributed)
-    - **Why**
+    - Why
     ![](https://github.com/hedygithub/MachineLearning/blob/gh-pages/images/why_linear_model_error_term_normal_distributed.png)
     - When the errors are not normally distributed, it is OK if we have enough data.
 4. Homoscedasticity
     - The error term has onstant variance σ2 at every value of X.
-    - **Why**
+    - Why
     ![](https://github.com/hedygithub/MachineLearning/blob/gh-pages/images/why_linear_model_homoscedastic.png)
     - There are tests and plots to determine homescedasticity.
 Residual plots, Levene's test, Barlett's test, and Goldfeld-Quandt Test.
     - In the heteroscedastic, we can use Weighted Least Squares (WLS) to transform the problem into the homoscedastic case.
- 5. **Residuals Why**
-    - Residuals are statistically independent, have uniform variance, are normally distributed
- 6. Non-Collinearity (Xs is full column rank in Linear Algerba):
+ 5. Non-Collinearity (Xs is full column rank in Linear Algerba):
     - Multicolinearity occurs when the independent variables are correlated with each other.
-    - **Why** : Multicolinearity means Xs has no full column rank, and by rank-nullity theorem, ker(Xs) has non-zero values, we have no unique soulution.
+    - Why : Multicolinearity means Xs has no full column rank, and by rank-nullity theorem, dimension of ker(Xs) bigger than 0.
+Hence, it will have more than one soulution.
     - This can be check by heat map of correlation.

  ### Solutions: Mean Squared Error (MSE)
  1. Simple Linear Model:
  ![](https://github.com/hedygithub/MachineLearning/blob/gh-pages/images/simple_linear_model_solutions.png)
- 2. General Linear Model:
+ 2. General Linear Model (Squared Error is a Convex Funcion):
  ![](https://github.com/hedygithub/MachineLearning/blob/gh-pages/images/general_linear_model_solutions.png)
  3. Unbiased Estimation (MSE):
  ![](https://github.com/hedygithub/MachineLearning/blob/gh-pages/images/why_linear_model_unbiased.png)
- 4. Confidence Interval: for β0, β1, for β0 + β1x (fitted Y)
+ 4. Hypothesis Tesing & Confidence Interval: for β0, β1, for β0 + β1x (fitted Y)
  5. Predicted Interval: Note that prediction intervals are slightly diﬀerent from conﬁdence intervals, since Y is random (along with the endpoints of the interval).
 Our prediction interval for Y will incorporate our uncertainty in estimating β0 + β1x, and the noise Z present in Y.